ADGEfficiency/adgefficiency.github.io/_posts/2017-03-14-energy-basics-capacity-factor.md

 author: Adam Green
 categories:
   - Energy Basics

+except: It's not about how much capacity you have - it's how you use it.
 ---

 It's not how much capacity (MW) you have - it's how you use it (MWh).